miruml/docs/api/models/client/docs/RegistrySource.md

 ### NewRegistrySource

-`func NewRegistrySource(id string, object string, name string, repositories ContainerRepositoryListWithIsExtra, aarch64 bool, x8664 bool, createdAt time.Time, updatedAt time.Time, ) *RegistrySource`
+`func NewRegistrySource(id string, object string, name string, repositories RegistrySourceContainerRepositoryList, aarch64 bool, x8664 bool, createdAt time.Time, updatedAt time.Time, ) *RegistrySource`

 NewRegistrySource instantiates a new RegistrySource object This constructor will assign default values to properties that have it defined,